Scalable Deep Graph Clustering with Random-walk based Self-supervised Learning: Related Work

 \section{Related Work}

-Besides methods already discussed in the previous section, one track of research focuses on GCN auto-encoder based approaches for attributed graph embedding with training objectives on reconstructing either adjacency matrix or node attributes.
-Graph Autoencoder (GAE) and Variational Graph Autoencoder (VGAE) \cite{kipf2016variational_VGAE} consist of a GCN encoder and a matrix outerproduct decoder.
-Adversarially Regularized Graph Autoencoder (ARGA) and Adversarially Regularized Variational Graph Autoencoder (ARVGA) \cite{pan_2018_ARGA} further incorporate an adversarial approach to GAE to learn more robust embeddings.
-Marginalized Graph Autoencoder (MGAE) \cite{wang_mgae_2017} uses stacked single layer graph autoencoder with linear activation function and marginalization process, i.e., reconstructs the feature matrix of nodes without hidden layers.
+GAE based methods \cite{kipf2016variational_VGAE,pan_2018_ARGA,wang_mgae_2017} apply training objectives on reconstructing either adjacency matrix, node attributes, or data representation learned by the DNN.
 Structural Deep Clustering Network (SDCN)~\cite{Bo_2020_structural_deep} combines an autoencoder module for data representation learning with a GCN module and trains the two deep neural architectures end-to-end for clustering through a self-supervised mechanism.
 Adaptive Graph Convolution (AGC) \cite{ijcai2019_AGC} is an adaptive graph convolution method for attributed graph clustering that uses high-order graph convolution to capture global cluster structure.
 Simple Spectral Graph Convolution (SSGC) \cite{ssgc_2021} is a variant of GCN that exploits a modified Markov Diffusion Kernel.
 Deep Modularity Networks (DMoN) \cite{tsitsulin2020graph_dmon} is based on GCN and is an unsupervised pooling method inspired by the modularity measure of clustering quality.
+The contrastive self-supervised learning based Deep graph Infomax (DGI)~\cite{velickovic_2019_DGI} incorporates GCN modules and achieves advanced embedding clustering.